QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models

-The atmospheric turbulence is a stochastic and stable process that has been modeled via state-space \cite{Beghi:08} or using multi-scale PCA for generating large-scale phase screens, \cite{Beghi:2011}.
-Such algorithms rely on the frozen-flow hypothesis, which states that the time it takes for the turbulence layer to cross the line of sight of the telescope is significantly larger than the sampling frequency.
-The phase deformations are here generated according to \cite{Beghi:2011} using the known wavefront covariance matrices $E\left[\boldsymbol{\phi}_k\boldsymbol{\phi}_k^T\right]$ and $E\left[\boldsymbol{\phi}_k\boldsymbol{\phi}_{k+1}^T\right]$ based on von Karman first-principles models.
-More specifically, only the low resolution process is used based on the Fast Fourier Transform Moving Average generator.
-The wavefront is spatially discretized on a grid of $N_\phi \times N_\phi$ samples and is denoted with $\boldsymbol{\phi}_k$ when lifted into a vector.
+The wavefront aberrations are here generated according to \cite{Beghi:2011}.
 In this paper, two layers of turbulence with different statistics and windspeed are located on conjugated planes and added up to form the wavefront measured by the sensor.
 The atmospheric turbulence is a stochastic process, therefore 50 realizations are carried out.

-The wavefront cannot be measured itself, which is why a wavefront sensor called Shack-Hartmann is considered here.
-It consists of a $N \times N$ lenslet array parallel to a camera located at the focal point of the lenslets.
-Each lenslet corresponds to an identical number of wavefront points, $n_\phi+1 = \frac{N_\phi-1}{N}$.
-The sensor measures locally the first derivative of the wavefront in both horizontal and vertical direction.
-For one lenslet located at the position $(i,j)$, the noise-free measurement $\bold{s}_{k,(i,j)} \in \mathbb{R}^2$ is such that:
+Unless mentioned otherwise in the next paragraphs, the default parameters for AO simulations are listed in Table~ .